The Benefits of Sponsoring International Talent

 Once approved as a sponsor, you need to nominate each position you want to fill with an overseas worker.
 The nomination must demonstrate that:

-The position is genuine and necessary for your business operations
+Genuine Position: The position is necessary for your business operations.

-The role matches an occupation on the relevant skilled occupation list
+Relevant Occupation: The role matches an occupation on the relevant skilled occupation list.

-You will pay the market salary rate (at least the Temporary Skilled Migration Income Threshold - TSMIT)
+Market Salary Rate: You will pay at least the Temporary Skilled Migration Income Threshold (TSMIT).

 Step 3: The Worker Applies for Their Visa